Maturity Rating and Reading Levels

 Below some article titles and also within the footer you may sometimes see the word “cameo.”
 This can refer to your first name substitution for one of the characters within a story.

 Cameo may also refer to gender-based content personalization.
 This site uses a combination of heuristics and manual flagging to determine gender.
 Ambiguous names may cause errors.
-These customizations occur only when logged in and does not affect audio.
+These customizations occur only when logged in and do not affect audio.
 Upon your request, this feature can be disabled for your user account.

 ClinicalNovellas Special Features